bastibe/python-soundfile/README.rst

 ===========

-`PySoundFile <https://github.com/bastibe/PySoundFile>`__ is an audio library based on libsndfile, CFFI and Numpy.
+`PySoundFile <https://github.com/bastibe/PySoundFile>`__ is an audio library based on libsndfile, CFFI and NumPy.
 Full documentation is available on http://pysoundfile.readthedocs.org/.

 PySoundFile can read and write sound files.
 File reading/writing is